-If your watch battery is not lasting a whole round, there are a few things you can do to optimize battery usage.
+If your watch battery is not lasting a whole round (especially on older generation of watch), there are a few things you can do to optimize battery usage.
 The key is to turn off sensors that you do not need, which tend to consume the most battery.

 First of all, turn off the heart rate sensor.
 A golf game is considered a workout, and Apple Watch turns on the heart rate sensor by default.
 If you do not care about measuring heart rate while playing golf, go to the Apple Watch app on your phone, in the first tab, find Privacy->Motion & Fitness->Heart Rate, and turn it off.
 See screenshots below.
 This can typically save 50% of your battery, so we highly recommend it.